-In this course, we address some fundamental topics in the sociolinguistics of the English language, examine theories and issues of critical debates on language ideology and identity, and explore methods in conducting sociolinguistic research into the study of different varieties of English.
-In particular, we will critically examine this polycentric development of English today and the current intellectual debate on the ideology of Standard English, the discourses of postcolonialism, the relationship between language and power, the attitudes to, and the linguistic rights of, speakers of different varieties of English, and the future of English as a global language.
+The course will address fundamental topics in the sociolinguistics of English, examining theories and critical debates on language ideology and identity.
+We will explore methods for conducting sociolinguistic research on different varieties of English.
+In particular, we will critically examine the polycentric development of English today, the ideology of Standard English, postcolonial discourses, the relationship between language and power, attitudes toward different English varieties, linguistic rights, and the future of English as a global language.

-English as a global language/English as a lingua franca; language standards; codification; Native Englishes, ‘New’ Englishes, Asian Englishes; post-colonialism; standard language ideology, ownership and identity; the history of English; pidgin and creole languages; attitudes towards ELF; English language teaching; the future of World Englishes
+English as a global language/English as a lingua franca; language standards; codification; native Englishes, ‘New’ Englishes or postcolonial Englishes; standard language ideology, ownership and identity; the history of English; pidgin and creole languages; English as a Lingua Franca (ELF); attitudes towards ELF; English language teaching; the future of World Englishes.

-2. Critically examine the current debates in the rise of World Englishes especially in the context of postcolonialism in Africa, South and Southeast Asia;
+2. Develop a critical awareness of the past and present debates in the study of different varieties of English, especially in the context of postcolonialism in South and Southeast Asia;

 Lectures will introduce fundamental concepts and frameworks, including methods for engaging in research, and raise and discuss issues and debates in the field.
 Some classes will provide opportunities for students to engage in exercises, examine case studies and engage in reflection & discussion.

-Class contribution and participation (20%)
+- Class contribution and participation (20%)

-Discussion board responses (40%)
+- Discussion board responses (40%)

 -